SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/implementation.md

 | no SSL | 1883 | 80 |
 | experimental two-way SSL | 1884* | - |

-* Port 1884 has to be enabled to activate communication via ssl.
+* Port 1884 has to be enabled to activate communication via SSL.
 To do that, add the rule to Chef:

 "MQTTClientCert" => {
         "enabled" => true,
         "enableTransparentSSLPort" => false
     }

-enabled - opens port 1884 and let devices authorize via certificate enableTransparentSSLPort - redirect whole communication from 1883 port to 1884 (recommended as false, since handling client authorization via username and password is not implemented there yet), so right now it will enforce using certificates by devices also on 1883 port (which is highly not recommended).
+enabled - open port 1884 and let devices authorize via certificate with TCP (It is not available witb WebSockets right now). enableTransparentSSLPort - redirect whole communication from 1883 port to 1884 (recommended as false, since handling client authorization via username and password is not implemented there yet), so right now it will enforce using certificates by devices also on 1883 port (which is highly not recommended).